cqse/teamscale-jacoco-agent/agent/USAGE.md

 - `http-server-formats` (optional): a semicolon-separated list of report formats that should be generated.
 Can be one or more of `TESTWISE_COVERAGE`, `TEST_LIST`, `JACOCO` and `JUNIT`.
 Default is `TESTWISE_COVERAGE`.
 Depending on the formats more data might be required by the REST endpoints see `Test impact mode` below for details.
+- `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries which are either separated by line breaks (recommended for readability) or by commas.

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo documentation